 If a student is readmitted to the same programme after withdrawal, termination of studies, or completion of an intermediate award, his/her previous period of study will be counted in the calculation of his/her maximum period of study.
 The student's credit units and grades previously earned from the same programme are normally counted in the GPA calculation.
 The final decision on acceptance of credit units and grades rests with the respective academic unit.

 Unless otherwise approved by the University, students are not permitted to enrol in an additional CityU programme or government-funded programme/place.

 In general, current CityU students who wish to change their programme of study to another programme of the same level may submit an application for programme transfer.
 Programme Transfer Application Form is obtainable from the Chow Yei Ching School of Graduate Studies.
 For details including the maximum period of study, please refer to the information on programme transfer.

 For CityU staff seeking application for admission, normal admission procedures will apply.

 Non-local students are persons who require a student visa/entry permit issued by the Hong Kong Immigration Department to study in Hong Kong.
-Persons holding any of the following documents issued by the Hong Kong Immigration Department are NOT considered as non-local students:
+Persons holding any of the following documents issued by the Hong Kong Immigration Department are considered as local students: